SHARON CITY SCHOOL DISTRICT

 Outerwear/outdoor clothing is not permitted once classes begin.

-Sports style fitted tops (Under Armor type) may not be worn singularly.
+Sports style fitted tops (Under Armor type) may not be work singularly.

 Wearing an oversize/draping shirt hanging at the knee area, touching the knee or below the knee is strictly prohibited.